Best TPD Claim Lawyers: 100% No-Win, No-Fee

 More about how long it takes to get a TPD payout >

 Time limits for TPD claims differ across Australia.
 They could be anywhere from a few months to 6 years.
 For disability claims, the standard period would be six years.
 There could be no time limit for some medical conditions that take many years to develop.
-Contact our legal team for free advice to determine which time limitations may apply to your case.
+Contact our legal team for a free claim check to determine the time limitations for your case.

 Several factors determine the difficulty in accessing the benefit contained within your TPD insurance cover.
 These factors include: